operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/monitoring.md

-### Step 3: Install Grafana Operator and Deploy Grafana Server and Gafana Data-Source
+### Step 3: Install Grafana Operator and Deploy Grafana Server and DataSource

-Learn how to Install Grafana Operator and Deploy Grafana Server and Gafana Data-Source from tutorial "7: Create Grafana Operator".
+Refer the tutorial: "7: Create Grafana Operator".

 ### Step 4: Access Grafana dashboard

-- Execute below command to get all services in "my-grafana-operator" namespace:
+- Execute the command below to retrieve all the services in “my-grafana-operator” namespace.

 ```execute